pgxn/rfcs/text/0003-meta-spec-v2.md

 The PGXN Meta Spec v2 is based on the [v1 spec](0001-meta-spec-v1.md), which is itself based on the [CPAN Meta Spec].
-Dependency specification is inspired by the [purl spec] and [Repology], as well as the [RPM Packaging Guidelines].
+Dependency specification is inspired by the [purl spec] and [Repology], and the [RPM Packaging Guidelines].

 ## Unresolved questions

 *   Can we rely on [Repology] to resolve system dependencies?
-*   How, exactly, do we configure loadable modules, esp when used with an extension?
+*   How, exactly, do we configure loadable modules, especially when used with an extension?
+*   How do we properly annotate module pre-loading?
+How do we handle load order issues (such as one module depending on another)?
+Or optional pre-loading?
 *   Is it better to bundle dependencies into a package as loadable modules, or to create separate distributions that just contain the loadable modules and depend on them?